Slicing, extending and serializing with SChunks¶

 As you can see, the data is returned as a bytes object.
 If we want to get a more meaningful container instead, we can use get_slice

-, where you can pass any Python object (supporting the Buffer Protocol) as the out
+.
+This method requires an initailised buffer into which to load the bytes, and one may pass any Python object (supporting the Buffer Protocol) as the out

 param to fill it with the data.
 In this case we will use a NumPy array container.